By Jamie Tisler

-Recently I listened over the course of several days as my niece Rebekah, her husband Elliot, and their two-year-old daughter Darby had a nightly devotional.
+My niece Rebekah, her husband Elliot, and their two-year-old daughter Darby had nightly devotionals.
 Darby knew before going to bed there was an appointed time for her parents and her to spend time with God.
 Elliot indicated this time to her with these words, “Darby get the Bible.”
-Elliot then read from it and he followed the reading with these words, “Darby, remember, God talks to us through the Bible and we talk to God in prayer.
+Elliot then read from it and he followed the reading with these words, “Remember, God talks to us through the Bible, and we talk to God in prayer.
 Let us pray.”
 Their daily devotional caused me to pause and reflect.

 A daily devotional time with God takes commitment.
-Such commitment leads to spiritual growth because I get to know God more through his Word and talking to him.
-Furthermore, this time with God propels me to love him even more and express it to him by being obedient to his word.
-One night Darby was tired and when Elliot told her it was time to get the Bible she cried.
+Such commitment leads to spiritual growth, because I get to know God more through his Word and talking to him.
+This time with God propels me to love him even more and express it to him by being obedient to his word.
+One night, Darby was tired and when Elliot told her it was time to get the Bible she cried.
 She did not want to get it, but she did anyway.
 I am reminded by her example that though I may not want to have my devotional time; I need it and should just do it.